Mustafo-hacker/js.homework/readme.md

 ![](./i%20(1).webp)
-# What is JavaScript?
+# What is JavaScript ?
 ### > JavaScript, often abbreviated as JS, is a programming language and core technology of the Web, alongside HTML and CSS.
 99% of websites use JavaScript on the client side for webpage behavior
 ### > The programs in this language are called scripts.
 They can be written right in a web page’s HTML and run automatically as the page loads.
-### > Brenden Eich creates the very first version of js in just 10 days.
+### > Brenden Eich creates the very first version of js in just 10 days in 1995's.
 It was called Mocha, but already had many fundamental features of modern JavaScript!
 ### > Mocha changes to LiveScript and then to JavaScript, in order to attract Java developers.
 ### > in 2009 ECMAScript 5 is released with lots of great new features;
 ### > in 2015 ECMAScript get a biggest update ever to the language over!
 ![](https://media.geeksforgeeks.org/wp-content/cdn-uploads/20230302180217/JavaScript-Versions.png)
 ### > we can use js in node.js and console
-# Primitive types
+# Primitive types 👇
 + ****Number****
 + ****String****
 + ****Boolean****